jillesvangurp/www.jillesvangurp.com/pages/index.md

 - Natural team player, with strong interpersonal skills, can build and lead agile teams, coach and mentor individuals at all professional levels and from a wide variety of backgrounds.
 - Loves to figure out technical roadmaps and tackle the difficult strategic questions with a focus on pragmatic early releases to achieve long-term strategic value.
 - Deep technical expertise and mindset, with hands-on approach to dealing with new domains, tech stacks and paradigms.
+Using Lucene, Solr, and Elasticsearch for 20 years.
 - Pragmatic problem solver and fan of lateral-&-end to end thinking, love to iterate!

 Jilles holds a PhD in Software Engineering from the University of Groningen in the Netherlands (2003) where he also worked as a postdoc, a Swedish Licentiate degree from the Blekinge Institute of Technology (2001), and a master degree from the University of Utrecht 1999.

 ## Available For

-- High-level or hands-on consulting on search architecture & Elasticsearch
+- High-level or hands-on consulting on search architecture & Elasticsearch.
 - Trainings and workshops related to that.
 Want to use Fleet, ELK, or are you looking to level up your search skills?
 I can help.
 - Improving the quality of your search.
 I built [Rankquest Studio](https://rankquest.jillesvangurp.com) to help my clients benchmark their search quality because I have found that a lot of them were struggling with a lack of a structured approach to evolving their search in a datadriven way.
 - Architecture / ETL reviews, workshops, or hands-on deep dives